 Do you ever walk by something at the thrift store and your brain says, “Whooooa, hold up–I can make something with THAT!!”

-Well, that’s what happened when I stopped by the thrift store one day.
-I was walking past this section of knife blocks and inspiration hit.
+Well, that’s what happened when I stopped by the thrift store and walked past this section of knife blocks and inspiration hit.
 I’ve got a great idea for a DIY knife block!
 I can’t even say what that inspiration was.
 I just saw all that wood sitting there and I started salivating.
 I just knew I was supposed to buy one.
 And boy am I glad I did!

-….Because now one of those old knife blocks is a DIY knife block that holds crayons for my kids!
+….Because now one of those old knife blocks was repurposed into DIY knife block that holds crayons for my kids!

 Materials List – DIY Knife Block